 Mike is a business lawyer who helps businesses start up, grow, overcome challenges and seize opportunities.
+Mike works with clients to prioritize their goals and works with others within the firm to provide a solution custom-tailored to achieve those goals.
 He understands his clients are best served by counsel who addresses legal issues and also helps further business objectives.
 One without the other is of little utility in today’s lightning fast marketplace.

 Mike grew up in a family of entrepreneurs in an agricultural community.
 Through his upbringing, he learned the qualities that businesses and business owners value in an advisor and therefore strives to provide high levels excellence, efficiency and responsiveness during each engagement.